coin-or/MibS/parameters.md

 ### Cuts

 These are parameters for controlling generation of inequalites valid for MILPs, which can be used to eliminate fractional solutions if desired.
-These cuts are all off by default, as they're usually not effective.
+In general, one should not (need to) adjust these paramters.
+MibS has its parameters for overall generaion of MILP cuts (whether or not to generate MILP cuts at all, etc.) and these should be used in most cases.
-MibS has its own bilevel-specific cuts (see below) Note that `Blis_scaleConFactor` and `Blis_denseConFactor` do affect the addition of bilevel-specific cuts.
+MibS also has its own bilevel-specific cuts (see below) Note that `Blis_scaleConFactor` and `Blis_denseConFactor` do affect the addition of bilevel-specific cuts.
+The values of these parameters can significantly affect algorithmic performance (and even correctness) so they should generally not be changed from thier defaults.

 | Parameter Name | Description                                     |
 |----------------|-------------------------------------------------|